danielrosehill/danielrosehill/README.md

 My name is Daniel Rosehill.
 I am based in Jerusalem, Israel and have spent most of my career in tech communications.
 I maintain a strong interest in AI and have been sharing experiments, GUIs, and projects on GitHub since last year.

 This GitHub profile serves as a record of my evolving thoughts and explorations.
-The structure and connections are reflected in indexed repositories that I update periodically.
+The structure and connections are reflected in my [repository index](https://github.com/danielrosehill/Repo-Index), which I update periodically to catalog and organize all my projects and experiments.

 ## My AI Interests